BTEC Level 5 HND Diploma in Computing & Systems Development - Games Development

-GCSE maths and English at grade C or above (or equivalent) and a UCAS Tariff score of 120-160 from a full Level 3 qualification such as BTECs, A Levels or an Access Course.
+GCSE English and maths grade A*-C (grade 9 - 4) and a UCAS Tariff score of 120-160 from a full Level 3 qualification such as BTEC, A Level or an Access course.

 For further details on entry requirements, please see the Higher Education Guide 2015-16 on our website.